Help us plan for your future coastline!

 Survey

-Community consultation was undertaken in August and September 2024 to gain insight into how the Cockburn coast is used and appreciated by the community.
-The survey closed on the 6 September 2024.
+Phase one of community consultation was undertaken in August and September 2024 to gain insight into how the Cockburn coast is used and appreciated by the community.
+The survey closed on 6 September 2024.
 Thank you to everyone who participated.

-More engagement will be happening shortly, so keep an eye on the page for more opportunities to get involved.
+We'll be sharing more engagement opportunities in March 2026, so keep an eye on the page for more opportunities to get involved.

 More Information